Presence and performance go hand in hand in every aspect of our life.

 We are all creatures of habit.
-They are the brain’s way of getting things done without too much thinking.
-But habits are not always efficient or effective.
+Habits are the brain’s way of getting things done without too much thinking.
+But habits are not always efficient nor effective.

-The mechanism of habits is complex involving cognitive and physiologic signals which we may, or may not interpret correctly and respond to.
+The mechanisms of habits are complex involving cognitive and physiological signals which we may, or may not interpret correctly and respond to.

 In general we use 4 kinds of habits to live our lives:

 - Life habits like the routine we use every day to get going in the morning

 - Learned habits such as those we learn to do particular tasks like play a musical instrument, drive a car or make a cup of tea

 - Situational or Environmental habits are those we slip into unconsciously such as when driving our car, working at a computer, and watching tv